particle-iot/docs/src/content/getting-started/cloud/logic.md

 #### Define Logic Function

+The name must be unique across Logic Functions in your sandbox.
+When organization Logic Functions are available, they must be unique in your organization.

-The name and description are just for your information.
+The description is for your use to help remember how you are using the Logic Function.

 {{imageOverlay src="/assets/images/subspace/logic-define.png" class="no-darken"}}